dailydotdev/daily/README.md

 > Daily is an open source browser extension which provides curated dev news to your new tab.

-Daily is a dev news curator delivering relevant updates to your new tab.
-It gathers and ranks articles from tens of different sources to help you optimize your time and boost your knowledge.
+It gathers and ranks articles from tens of unique sources to help developers stay updated with the most relevant developer news.
+You can bookmark items, sync your data across devices, and read when you want.

+Daily is:

+* 🥞 Well-maintained
+* ♾ Constantly updated
+* 🧵 Always improving
+* 🌟 Completely open source

+It's not just an extension, but a community.

+We've built Daily because we, as developers, find ourselves spending a lot of time looking for valuable articles and blog posts.
+It wastes a lot of time that otherwise could have been used for coding and being productive.
+We are here to help other devs around the world save time by collecting, ranking and delivering the best dev news out there.

+stay up to date
+save time
+read later
+read anywhere

 ### Check us out: